Skip to main content

 • If you receive an offer of admission

-Accepted international transfer applicants will receive an email (with a PDF of your offer documents) and an offer package in the mail from the University.
+Accepted international transfer applicants will receive an email from the University.

-To hold your spot in the program, accept your offer on the OUAC site, or complete the Admissions Response Document found in your offer package (if applicable), by the deadline indicated.
+To hold your spot in the program, accept your offer on the OUAC site (using the same link you applied with), or complete the Admissions Response Document found in your offer (if applicable), by the deadline indicated.
 If you do not accept your offer by the deadline, you can lose your spot in the program.
 If you have questions about documents, study permits and other common concerns, please review our FAQ page for international students.

-Your offer of admission is valid unless you fail to meet the conditions of the offer or you decline the offer.
-Once you have fulfilled the conditions of your offer you will receive a communication confirming that you have met all requirements.
+Your offer of admission is valid unless you fail to meet the conditions of the offer (if applicable) or you decline the offer.
+If your offer is conditional, once you have fulfilled the conditions of your offer you will receive a communication confirming that you have met all requirements.

 Don't hesitate to contact us, with any concerns.